DashBarkHuss/kd-lucid-dream-lab/README.md

 # kd-lucid-dream-lab

-## How to run streaming from OpenBCI GUI
+## How to stream from OpenBCI GUI to Brainflow

 1. Open OpenBCI GUI
 2. System Control Panel -> Ganglion Live